arturcp/apple-store-reports/README.md

 The project
 ================

-There are two important ruby scripts in this project:
+There are four important ruby scripts in this project:

 1. importer.rb